A Facet Enumeration Algorithm for Convex Polytopes: Edge detection

 is a hyperplane passing $\u_i$ and $\u_j$, and the following claims hold:

-(a) If for all $\u_k$, inequality (\ref{uCheck}) holds and the equality holds for only $\u_i$ and $\u_j$, then the segment between $\u_i$ and $\u_j$ is an edge of the polytope, i.e., $\u_i$ and $\u_j$ are adjacent vertices.
+(a) If inequality (\ref{uCheck}) holds for all $\u_k$, and the equality holds for only $\u_i$ and $\u_j$, then the segment between $\u_i$ and $\u_j$ is an edge of the polytope, i.e., $\u_i$ and $\u_j$ are adjacent vertices.

-(b) If for all $\u_k$, inequality (\ref{uCheck}) holds and the equality holds for more than two but less than $d$ vertices, then the line segment between $\u_i$ and $\u_j$ is on a $k$-face which is part of the hyperplane.
+(b) If inequality (\ref{uCheck}) holds for all $\u_k$, and the equality holds for more than two but less than $d$ vertices, then the line segment between $\u_i$ and $\u_j$ is on a $k$-face which is part of the hyperplane.

-(c) If for all $\u_k$, inequality (\ref{uCheck}) holds and the equality holds for at least $d$ vertices, then the line segment between $\u_i$ and $\u_j$ is on the hyperplane and a facet of the polytope is part of the hyperplane. \end{theorem} \begin{proof} We show part (a) only because parts (b) and (c) follows similar argument.
+(c) If inequality (\ref{uCheck}) holds for all $\u_k$, and the equality holds for at least $d$ vertices, then the line segment between $\u_i$ and $\u_j$ is on the hyperplane and a facet of the polytope is part of the hyperplane. \end{theorem} \begin{proof} We show part (a) only because parts (b) and (c) follows similar argument.
 Since (\ref{uCheck}) holds for all vertices $k=1, \ldots,n$, all points of the polytope are inside of the half space $\h^{\T} \x \le 1$.
 The half space contains the polytope.
 Since $\u_i$ and $\u_j$ are on the hyperplane, all points on the line segment between $\u_i$ and $\u_j$ are on the hyperplane.
 Since $\h^{\T} \u_k^{\T} <0$ holds for all $\u_k$ satisfying $\u_i \ne \u_k \ne \u_j$, for any point in the convex hull such that

 with at least one $\lambda_k >0$ and $k \notin \{ i, j \}$, we have $\h^{\T} \sum_{k=1}^{n} \lambda_k \u_k^{\T} <1$ because $\sum_{k=1}^{n} \lambda_k =1$.
 Therefore, all those points in the convex polytope are not on the hyperplane.
 Since for all points of the polytope, only line segment between $\u_i$ and $\u_j$ are on the hyperplane, the line segment between $\u_i$ and $\u_j$ is an edge of the polytope.